Brian Staskawicz

-Brian John Staskawicz ForMemRS is professor of plant and microbial miology at the University of California, Berkeley and scientific director of agricultural genomics at the Innovative Genomics Institute (IGI).
+Brian John Staskawicz ForMemRS is professor of plant and microbial biology at the University of California, Berkeley and scientific director of agricultural genomics at the Innovative Genomics Institute (IGI).

 Education

 Staskawicz was educated at Bates College (BA, 1974), Yale University (MS, 1976) and the University of California, Berkeley where he completed a PhD in plant pathology in 1980.

 Research and career

 Staskawicz has made many seminal contributions to the understanding of infection strategies of plant pathogens and immune response of plants.
 These include the cloning of the first pathogen effector gene and the cloning and characterisation of one of the first plant NOD-like receptors.

 Staskawicz and his colleagues also played a major role in establishing Arabidopsis thaliana as a model organism to study the molecular basis of microbial recognition by plants and genetically dissect defense signaling pathways.
 More recently, he is leading an effort at the IGI in the genome editing of agriculture crops for biotic and abiotic stress resistance and improved plant performance.
 Work in his laboratory has identified and characterised bacterial effector proteins from both Pseudomonas syringae and Xanthomonas spp.